 You can also automate huge parts of the campaign optimization process.

 Campaign Auto-Optimization in Ads Manager

-One of my favorite things about the Facebook Ads Manager are the auto-optimization rules.
+One of my favorite things about the Facebook Ads Manager is the auto-optimization rules.

-Basically, you’re telling Facebook how you’d like your ad campaigns to be managed and let it do half the hard work for you.
+Basically, you tell Facebook how you’d like your ad campaigns to be managed and let it do half of the hard work for you.

-Automated rules help to keep your Facebook ad campaigns running smoothly and notify you when something is not quite right.
+Automated rules help to keep your Facebook ad campaigns running smoothly and notify you when something isn’t right.

 You can set up four different consequences:

 - Turning off the ad campaign, ad set or ad

 - Sending notifications to the ad manager (that’s you)

 - Adjusting budgets (increase/decrease daily/lifetime budget by…)